There has been a huge shift in how crime is committed within the past few decades.

 Anyone can copy-paste job duties from Google and make a security analyst resume of their own.

 Recruiters have been hiring employees for years.
 They know what an unoriginal resume looks like and can smell dishonesty easily.
+Which is why you should not lie on your resume!

 Let’s look at an example of a security analyst’s experience section: